Vegan Stuffing

 • Include some vegan sausage crumbles to give it a heartier flavor

-• You can make it the day before and simply reheat before serving.
+• Make-Ahead: You can make it the day before and simply reheat before serving.
 The flavors of vegan stuffing just grow better over time, so you’ll be fine either way.

 Vegan Stuffing Mix Options